 $10,000 invested at a fixed 5% yearly interest rate, compounded yearly, will grow to $26,532.98 after 20 years.
 This means total interest of $16,532.98 and a return on investment of 165%.

-These example calculations assume a fixed percentage yearly interest rate.
-If you are investing your money, rather than saving it in fixed rate accounts, the reality is that returns on investments will vary year on year due to fluctuations caused by economic factors.
+It's important to remember that these example calculations assume a fixed percentage yearly interest rate.
+Real-life returns are rarely as predictable as these examples.
+If you are investing your money, rather than saving it in fixed rate accounts, the reality is that returns on investments will vary year on year due to fluctuations in interest rates, market conditions, inflation, and other economic factors.

-It is for this reason that the risk management strategy of diversification is widely recommended by industry experts.
+It is for this reason that financial experts commonly suggest the risk management strategy of diversification.

 Compounding with additional deposits

-Combining interest compounding with regular deposits into your savings account, SIP, Roth IRA or 401(k) is a highly efficient saving strategy that can really boost the growth of your money in the longer term.
-4
+As we discussed in our section about growth strategies, combining interest compounding with regular deposits into your savings account, Roth IRA, 401(k) or other investment vehicle is a highly efficient saving strategy that can really boost the growth of your money in the longer term.

 Looking back at our example from above, if we were to contribute an additional $100 per month into our investment, our balance after 20 years would hit the heights of $67,121, with interest of $33,121 on total deposits of $34,000.